 How to Structure an Essay (Basics)

 There are particular essays—which we also discuss further below—that have a unique structure due to their nature.
-Still, a significant portion of what you write generally comes down to a basic essay structure: introduction, body, and conclusion.
+Still, most of your writing generally comes down to a basic essay structure: introduction, body, and conclusion.

 Tip: It is a good idea to write an outline of your essay first.
 This will help you to organize your thoughts and structure your argument in a logical way.
 An outline can also be a helpful tool when it comes time to revise your paper, as it can help you to see where you need to make improvements or add new information.

-Now, let’s take a closer look at each of the elements that comprise a good academic essay and determine their purpose and internal organization.
+Now, let’s examine each element of a good academic essay and determine its purpose and internal organization.

 Introduction